Maptime030/ElectoraleGeografie/README.md

 ## Join!

-To join the geometries with the information table we can make a join.
+To combine the geometries with the information from our CSV table we can make a `join`.
 Click with the `right mouse button` on the table containing the **geometries**!
 Go to `Properties`.
 Open the tab `Joins` and add a new join.
 We will join the information from our CSV file to the geometries with a matching attribute.
 See the image below for the settings: